yceruto/symfony-ddd-skeleton/README.md

 ### Context-based Kernel

-The term refers to the practice of running (at the same time) more than one application with different contexts (such as `api.example.com` and `admin.example.com`) on a single project repository.
-The fact that they are running on the same physical repository is not apparent to the end user.
+A context-based kernel in Symfony refers to a custom implementation of the Kernel class that allows for running multiple applications, each with its own context (such as `api.example.com` and `admin.example.com`), within a single project repository.

-In short, each kernel context corresponds to one application.
+The different contexts are transparent to the end-user, but enable a clear separation of concerns and organization of the codebase.

+Each context corresponds to a separate and distinct entrypoint (site, api or admin), each with its own set of dedicated routes and configurations.
+Despite this separation, common code, such as dependencies and business logic, are shared among all contexts.
+The kernel uses the request's context to determine the appropriate entrypoint to handle the request, ensuring that the correct routes and configurations are used for each context.

 ### Context-based Configuration

-The project structure contains a new `context/` directory where the config and presentation subjects are placed per kernel context, and the `src/` directory hosts the core functionalities divided by modules:
+The project structure includes a new `context/` directory where the configuration and presentation-related files are organized according to the kernel context.
+The `src/` directory contains the core functionality of the application, divided into modules for better organization and management.

     ├── config/
     │   ├── packages/